High Protein Foods for Birds

 Small Birds (Canaries, Finches, Parakeets)

 Small birds have fast metabolisms and require a consistent source of protein.
-A diet based on a high-quality pelleted high protein bird food is a great start.
+A diet based on a high-quality pelleted high-protein bird food is a great start.
 You can supplement this with soft foods like cooked eggs or sprouted seeds.

 Medium to Large Birds (Cockatoos, Macaws, Amazons)